guscode404/kenzie-hub/README.md

+# Kenzie Hub
+This is an application made during the third module of Kenzie Academy.

+## Features
+- Basic API consumption
+- Local storage
+- CRUD
+- Simple authentication

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.